slahabdellaoui/chat-app-streamlit/README.md

 # Chat App with Streamlit

 This project is a simple chat application built using [Streamlit](https://streamlit.io/).
-It was originally developed as part of an Azure lab, but has been cleaned and improved for use as a personal portfolio project.
+It was originally developed as part of an #Azure AI-102 lab, but has been cleaned and improved for use as a personal project.

 ## Features